Leopold Gmelin

 Leopold Gmelin (2 August 1788 – 13 April 1853) was a German chemist.
-Gmelin was a professor at the University of Heidelberg He worked on the red prussiate and created Gmelin's test, and wrote his Handbook of Chemistry, which over successive editions became a standard reference work still in use.
+Gmelin was a professor at the University of Heidelberg.
+He worked on the red prussiate and created Gmelin's test, and wrote his Handbook of Chemistry, which over successive editions became a standard reference work still in use.

 Life

 Gmelin was a son of the physician, botanist and chemist Johann Friedrich Gmelin and his wife Rosine Schott.
 Due to his family he early came in contact with medicine and the natural sciences, in 1804 he attended the chemical lectures of his father.
 In the same year Gmelin moved to Tübingen to work in the family pharmacy, he also studied at the University of Tübingen among other relatives including Ferdinand Gottlieb Gmelin (a cousin) and Carl Friedrich Kielmeyer (husband of a cousin).
 Supported by Kielmeyer, Gmelin moved to the University of Göttingen in 1805 and later he worked as assistant in the laboratory of Friedrich Stromeyer, by whom he successfully passed his exams in 1809.

 Leopold Gmelin returned to Tübingen and again heard the lectures of Ferdinand Gottlieb Gmelin and Carl Friedrich Kielmeyer.
-In February 1811 Gmelin clashed with the medical student Gutike, according to an insult he challenged him to a duel, without serious injuries.
+In February 1811, Gmelin clashed with the medical student Gutike, according to an insult he challenged him to a duel, without serious injuries.
 Because duels were forbidden among students the incident was kept a secret at first, he nevertheless came to light.
-On March 10 Gmelin fled and went to Joseph Franz von Jacquin at the University of Vienna.
+On March 10, Gmelin fled and went to Joseph Franz von Jacquin at the University of Vienna.
 Focus of his research was the Black pigment of oxen and calves eyes, outcome of this work was also the subject of Gmelins dissertation.
-In 1812 he received his doctorate in Göttingen in absentia.
-Until 1813 Gmelin went on an extensive study trip through Italy.
+In 1812, he received his doctorate in Göttingen in absentia.
+Until 1813, Gmelin went on an extensive study trip through Italy.
 After his return, he began to work as a Privatdozent at the Heidelberg University since the winter semester of 1813/14, at first he worked on his Habilitation in Göttingen.
-On 26 September of the following year he was appointed associate professor in Heidelberg.
+On 26 September of the following year, he was appointed associate professor in Heidelberg.

 In the fall of 1814, he went on another educational trip to Paris to study at the Sorbonne, he remained there until the spring of 1815.
 Together with his cousin, Christian Gottlob Gmelin he made the acquaintance of René Just Haüy, Joseph Louis Gay-Lussac, Louis Jacques Thénard and Louis Nicolas Vauquelin.

-1816 Gmelin married Louise in Heidelberg-Kirchheim, a daughter of the Kirchheimer pastor Johann Conrad Maurer, the lawyer Georg Ludwig von Maurer became his brother-in-law.
+In 1816, Gmelin married Louise in Heidelberg-Kirchheim, a daughter of the Kirchheimer pastor Johann Conrad Maurer, the lawyer Georg Ludwig von Maurer became his brother-in-law.
 Together they had three daughters and one son, including Auguste, the future wife of the physician Theodor von Dusch.